stfbk/mig-t/doc/language.md

         "result": "correct flow" // it has to be a correct flow for a successful attack },
       "test": {
-        "name": "PKCE plain method",
-        "description": "Finds an authRequest and remove the parameter code_challenge_method", "type": "active",
+        "name": "replay message parameter to other message", "description": "Find the parameter state in the auth. request in s1 and replace it in the authorization request in s2", "type": "active",
         "sessions": ["s1", "s2"],
         "operations": [